xanonDev/pinkcord/README.md

 ## Versions
 you can choose the versions at setup
-- `pinkcord_minimal.py` - the minimal version, the hardest to detect, has only reverse shell functions
+- `pinkcord_minimal.py` - the minimal version, the hardest to detect, has only reverse shell functions [less than 8mb]
-- `pinkcord_lite.py` - has everything that the minimum version has, but unlike it, it can upload files and steal them, it has the function of taking screenshots, it can be slightly more detected by antiviruses
+- `pinkcord_lite.py` - has everything that the minimum version has, but unlike it, it can upload files and steal them, it has the function of taking screenshots, it can be slightly more detected by antiviruses [up to 35mb with a pillow installed, without a pillow about 15mb]
-- `pinkcord.py` - it has all the features but antiviruses often detect it
+- `pinkcord.py` - it has all the features but antiviruses often detect it [up to 45mb with a pillow installed, without a pillow about 20mb]
 ## Commands

 The following commands can be used with Pinkcord: